 Selective serotonin reuptake inhibitors have been found to be useful in treating behavioral symptoms like apathy, depression, anxiety, agitation, and obsessive compulsive behaviors.
 These medications include Sertraline and Trazodone.

-This class of medications is used to treat aggressive and agitated behavior, and they should be used only when they are absolutely necessary because of the risk of life threatening complications in elderly dementia patients (stroke, cardiac complications).
+This class of medications is used to treat aggressive and agitated behavior, and they should be used only when they are absolutely necessary because of the risk of life threatening complications in older adults with dementia (stroke, cardiac complications).
 Haldol is one of the most common medications used.

 This class of medications is used for stabilizing cognitive symptoms including aphasia, apathy and complex thinking (planning, following directions etc.) The following medication are included in this class of medications: Donepezil, Rivastigmine, and Galantamine

-It is a good idea to keep the information concerning the patient’s condition organized.
+It is a good idea to keep the information concerning your loved one’s condition organized.
 Preparing a list of questions will help make the most of the time with the physician.
 Here is a list of some basic questions:

 - Are there other possible causes for my symptoms?